How to Settle Medical Malpractice Suits in Michigan

 The First Offer

-The first offer is not going to be the best offer as most insurance adjusters will come in at a low rate to see how anxious you are to settle.
+The first offer in personal injury cases is not going to be the best offer as most insurance adjusters will come in at a low rate to see how anxious you are to settle.
 The adjuster is fishing to see if you have considered the value of your claim and if you are looking for any amount.
 The adjuster may even deny that you have a claim.

 When negotiating the first offer, stand your ground and lean on the facts of the injury, how you have been affected and that you do deserve the compensation you are looking for.
 At this point, you may not want to demand the total amount that you have contemplated but hint at a lower amount to show that you can be reasonable.
 Be sure to maintain that the provider was completely at fault and understand that the negotiations will go back and forth until there is some kind of final amount that will probably not change.